ahmadkhalidh/Diffusion-Generator/README.md

-# Stable Bud - AI Image Generator using Stable Diffusion
+# DifussionMate - AI Image Generator using Stable Diffusion

 **Stable Bud** is a desktop application built with `Tkinter` and `CustomTkinter` that allows users to generate AI images using prompts, powered by **Hugging Face's Stable Diffusion**.